514: No Such Thing As A Computer Tower

 And he actually went to sort of little communities and he upped the iodine in all the things that they were consuming.

-So he went to the cows and he made sure that it was in the salt that they were licking, it was in the, you know, in the milk that they were producing.
+So he went to the cows and he made sure that it was in the salt that they were licking, it was in the

 There was tiny amounts that were being put into the food of this family.
-And he did it over a term of a school course in the winter, and he came back and they had gotten better.
+And he did it over a term of a school course in the winter.

-And suddenly he went, Jesus, this is this is what it is.
+And suddenly, he went, Jesus, this is this is what it is.
 They're missing their iodine.

 And that's why we have it now that people put iodine in salt, isn't it?
 Yeah, yeah.

+Because people around the world eat salt, everyone eats a bit of salt.
 Iodine actually works quite well with salt, so they put it in there, and that's kind of what did it.

 This article that Andy said says 88% of salt is now iodine salt.